jacomyal/sigma.js/plugins/sigma.renderers.customShapes/README.md

 #### shortLabelsOnHover

 A Boolean to indicate if you want to enable the a custom label display mode when hovering nodes.
-Default to true when the customShapes plugin is active.
+Default to false, to not interfer with normal Sigma.js behavior.

+Possible improvement: in the future, the plugin might force the default value to true when initialized, so that apps not using the plugin would not be affected.

 #### imgCrossOrigin